-From March 2018-February 2021, CLAPA is undertaking an exciting new project looking at improving services for adults who were born with a cleft.
+From March 2018 to July 2021, CLAPA undertook an exciting project looking at improving services for adults who were born with a cleft.

 We were pleased to see that adults with no connection to CLAPA or NHS Cleft Teams discovered these days and came along too!
 It was an excellent opportunity for adults to get to know each other and start creating local support networks.